apache/airflow/BREEZE.rst

   ``breeze prepare-provider-packages`` (when releasing provider packages)
 * Finding the updated dependencies since the last successful build when we have conflict with ``breeze find-newer-dependencies`` command
+* Release production images to DockerHub with ``breeze release-prod-images`` command

 Details of Breeze usage